 UACCM's conversion to a college and its affiliation with the University of Arkansas System has stimulated a continuous expansion of UACCM's programs and the growth of its campus.
-UACCM currently consists of 92 acres, 15 educational buildings, and various support facilities as well as our off-campus Community Education Center.
+UACCM currently consists of almost 100 acres, 18 educational buildings and various support facilities, as well as our off-campus Community Education Center.
 The College annually serves approximately 4,100 students in technical, occupational, academic, adult education, and non-credit community education courses.

 From its inception, the University of Arkansas Community College at Morrilton has served west central Arkansas by providing quality educational programs at an affordable cost.
 UACCM's academic programs make it possible for students to complete an Associate of Arts or Associate of Science degree while meeting the general education requirements for transfer into a baccalaureate program at state universities.
 The Arkansas Course Transfer System (ACTS) allows easy transferability of credits from UACCM to state universities.
 Additionally, UACCM offers technical and occupational programs which allow students to prepare for direct entry into the job market after graduation.
 This diverse curriculum makes the University of Arkansas Community College at Morrilton a truly comprehensive two-year college offering vital educational opportunities to the people of central Arkansas.
-UACCM has specific articulation agreements with the University of Arkansas in Fayetteville, University of Arkansas Fort Smith, and University of Central Arkansas.
+UACCM has additional articulation and 2+2 agreements with many state universities.
 A cooperative degree program with the University of Arkansas Criminal Justice Institute is offered in the fields of crime scene investigation and law enforcement administration.